Nodding off requires us to feel safe, and that it's the right time, to do so. Photo credit: Craig Adderley

 One of the prerequisites to entering deep, restorative sleep is feeling safe.
 Many people report first night syndrome, where they’re in a new hotel room or new place, or sleeping with a new person, where they struggle to sleep deeply.
 This is because we’re not 100% sure that we’re safe and secure.

-To feel safe, we need both an absence of calls to action or alarms (outlined in the last section), and active connection with regulating signals.
-We can actively give our body and brain signals that it’s time to relax.
+To feel safe, we need an absence of calls to action or alarms (per previous section) AND signals that it’s time to relax.

-• So, too, is anything that you find relaxing.
+Anything that you find relaxing.

 The more regularly we repeat these signals, the more conditioned our responses become.
 It worked for Pavlov’s dogs, and it works for us too!
 We call them Positive Sleep Associations.